Why TSMC (TSM) Outpaced the Stock Market Today

-Heading into today, shares of the chip company had gained 10.45% over the past month, outpacing the Computer and Technology sector's gain of 7.05% and the S&P 500's gain of 4.61% in that time.
+Shares of the chip company have appreciated by 10.71% over the course of the past month, underperforming the Computer and Technology sector's gain of 11.3% and outperforming the S&P 500's gain of 6.29%.

-The investment community will be closely monitoring the performance of TSMC in its forthcoming earnings report.
-The company is expected to report EPS of $2.29, up 54.73% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $29.66 billion, up 42.47% from the year-ago period.
+Analysts and investors alike will be keeping a close eye on the performance of TSMC in its upcoming earnings disclosure.
+The company is forecasted to report an EPS of $2.29, showcasing a 54.73% upward movement from the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $29.66 billion, up 42.47% from the prior-year quarter.

-Investors should also pay attention to any latest changes in analyst estimates for TSMC.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+It's also important for investors to be aware of any recent modifications to analyst estimates for TSMC.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, there's been a 2.09% rise in the Zacks Consensus EPS estimate.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
 TSMC is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note TSMC's current valuation metrics, including its Forward P/E ratio of 21.2.
-This expresses no noticeable deviation compared to the average Forward P/E of 21.2 of its industry.
+In terms of valuation, TSMC is currently trading at a Forward P/E ratio of 22.52.
+This valuation marks no noticeable deviation compared to its industry's average Forward P/E of 22.52.

-It's also important to note that TSM currently trades at a PEG ratio of 1.02.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As of the close of trade yesterday, the Semiconductor - Circuit Foundry industry held an average PEG ratio of 1.02.
+One should further note that TSM currently holds a PEG ratio of 1.08.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+Semiconductor - Circuit Foundry stocks are, on average, holding a PEG ratio of 1.08 based on yesterday's closing prices.

 The Semiconductor - Circuit Foundry industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 91, positioning it in the top 37% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 93, finds itself in the top 38% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report